erizov/Professor/semester_10/lecture_65_llm_training_advanced/gradient_checkpointing/README.md

 ### Debugging

 7. What are the most common mistakes when implementing Gradient Checkpointing?
-8. How would you test your Gradient Checkpointing implementation?
+8. How would you test your Gradient Checkpointing deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this atechnique

 ## Algorithm Visualization